Hydrocephalus is a buildup of fluid inside the skull that leads to brain swelling.

 The child will need regular check-ups to make sure there are no further problems.
-Tests are regularly done to check the child's developmental and for intellectual, neurological, or physical problems.
+Tests will be done regularly to check the child's development, and to look for intellectual, neurological, or physical problems.

-Visiting nurses, social services, support groups, and local agencies can provide emotional support and assist with the care of a child with hydrocephalus who has significant brain damage.
+Visiting nurses, social services, support groups, and local agencies can provide emotional support and help with the care of a child with hydrocephalus who has serious brain damage.

 The outlook depends on the cause.
 Hydrocephalus that is not due to an infection has the best outlook.
-Persons with hydrocephalus caused by tumors usually do very poorly.
+Persons with hydrocephalus caused by tumors will often do very poorly.

-Most children with hydrocephalus that survive for 1 year will have a fairly normal life span.
+Most children with hydrocephalus who survive for 1 year will have a fairly normal lifespan.